The Art Of Squirting – Explained!

 Female Ejaculation, she says, is a sacred process, which is probably very different from squirting.
-And the fact that ejaculation is surrounded by this esoteric and slightly secret sense of a special gift to women who channel the energy of the gods, the Divine Feminine, makes it even more mysterious.
+And the fact that a squirting orgasm is surrounded by this esoteric and slightly secret sense of a special gift to women who channel the energy of the gods, the Divine Feminine, makes it even more mysterious.

 She writes “Amrita is one of the greatest wonders of the world.
 People have tried to measure it, examine it, explain it, figure it out.
 There is no way to measure, or explain, the divine.”

 Does this help, or does it hinder the debate?
-Well, when people confuse it with squirting that’s unhelpful – I think squirting is most likely the powerful expulsion of urine.
+Well, when people confuse it with squirting that’s unhelpful – I think a squirting orgasm is most likely the powerful expulsion of urine.

 Female ejaculation may be something else.
 There’s a summary of some aspects of the argument here.

 Are these women producing Amrita?
-I think everybody who experiences ejaculation, squirting orgasm, and gushing has their own opinion, but when you start talking to Tantric experts, you soon realize they think female ejaculation is a mystical or esoteric experience which has nothing to do with science.
+I think everybody who experiences ejaculation or squirting orgasms, or gushing, as you prefer, has their own opinion, but when you start talking to Tantric experts, you soon realize they think female ejaculation is a mystical or esoteric experience which has nothing to do with science.